-What Makes Online Quizzes Feel Accurate?
+What Makes Online Quizzes Feel So Accurate?

-The jaw-drop moment when a quiz 'sees' you is not magic.
-This article walks through the specific craft behind accurate-feeling quizzes โ€” scenario-based questions, overlapping descriptions, the Barnum effect โ€” and what separates a good quiz from a clever trick.
+The jaw-drop moment when a quiz "sees" you isn't magic.
+A walk through the craft behind accurate-feeling quizzes โ scenario questions, overlapping descriptions, the Barnum effect โ and what separates a good quiz from a clever trick.

-The moment a quiz gets you
+The moment a quiz "gets" you

-If you have taken enough personality quizzes, you know the moment.
-A description appears on screen and a small involuntary sound escapes โ€” a laugh, a hmm, a 'whoa.'
+If you've taken enough personality quizzes, you know the moment.
+A description appears on screen and a small involuntary sound escapes โ a laugh, a hmm, a whoa.
 The quiz got it.
-Something about you that you had not quite articulated came back at you in better words than you would have used.
+Something about you that you hadn't quite articulated came back at you in better words than you'd have used.

 The architecture of a quiz that feels seen